 Amendment to help realize the goal of creating a seamless elevation model

-for Minnesota by filling in the areas where data either does not exist or is
+for Minnesota by filling in the areas where data either did not exist or was

 deemed to be old enough to be replaced.
-The project is being
+The project was coordinated by MnGeo's

 Digital Elevation Committee.

-Project Area Map The total project area, encompassing 45,349 square miles across 47 counties, is split into five phases as shown on this map.
+Project Area Map The total project area, encompassing 45,349 square miles across 47 counties, was split into five phases as shown on this map.

 Phase 1 - Minnesota River Basin, Minnesota Portion, Spring and Fall 2010